 In turn, this leads to a number of complications.
 Some patients develop intestinal or esophageal bleeding.
 When that happens, your child may vomit a large amount of blood.
 This is always an emergency.
 In some cases, a special procedure is performed to stop the bleeding.

 Another complication is ascites, which is a collection of fluid in the belly.
 The treatment is medication to allow the body to eliminate the fluid.

 Lastly, some children develop an enlarged spleen.
 When the spleen is large, your physician may prescribe a spleen guard to be worn during gym or during certain activities to protect the spleen from injury.

 Will my child need a liver transplant?

 Approximately half of all children born with biliary atresia will need a liver transplant by the time they are 2 years old.
 By the age of 20, upwards of 70 percent of patients with biliary atresia will need a liver transplant.
 Your doctor will consider the possibility of transplantation if there are complications that are not responding to other medical approaches.

 - ascites that does not respond to medicines, and

 Your doctor will refer you to the liver transplant team before these problems are life threatening.
 Life after liver transplantation is typically very good.

 Yes!
 Infants with biliary atresia grow up to be children who go to school, participate in school activities and have normal friendships.
 They will have a scar from their initial surgery, but otherwise look and act normal.

 We now care for a group of young adults who were the first generation of patients who underwent a Kasai operation.
 These adults have jobs and attend college.
-Worldwide, there are reports of men and women with biliary atresia giving birth to healthy children.
+Worldwide, there are reports of men and women with biliary atresia becoming parents to healthy children.